-- 3.15 A Progression and Award Board will recommend the conferment of an award for a student who has satisfied the requirements for the award as outlined in the Programme Specification (see Rag 1.15) - 3.16 No recommendation for the conferment of an award can be made without the approval of the External Examiner appointed to the Progression and Award Board.
-(See para 3.47)
+- 3.15 A School Board of Examiners will grant an award for a student who has satisfied the requirements for the award as outlined in the Programme Specification (see Reg 1.15). - 3.16 No award can be granted without the approval of the External Examiner appointed to the School Board of Examiners.
+(See Reg 3.47)